 Displaying photos of our children at home is proven to boost their self-esteem.

 Not only their portraits to show how proud we are of them but also images where we’re together, creating a sense of belonging, showing that they are part of the team, that we want them there with us.

 This is the reason why I like to always deliver at least one family portrait.

 Even when it’s not a posed photo or when we don’t get to have everyone looking at the camera, a picture in which every one of you is in the frame is a photo that shows your children where they belong.

 And it’s a photo that always makes parents happy because it also shows you how beautiful you are when you spend time together.

 Besides a family portrait, choose photos that show your children’s uniqueness.

 How they are now, what things they like to do, what they learned so far, what they enjoy the most.

 And because time with children lasts so little and our routine changes fast (especially during their first year), do yourself the favor of choosing images of those things that are now part of your everyday life that will soon become part of your memories.

-Think about your childhood moments: which ones you’d like to frame? which photos of your earliest memories do you love to contemplate now? what things do you care to see? which moments you cherries the most?
+Think about your own childhood: which moments would you like to frame? which photos of your earliest memories do you love to contemplate now? what things do you care to see? which moments do you cherries the most?